 When the public can see no future, or any potential for improvement in their situation, their only option, instinctively, is to lower the status of others.
-We see this in the demonisation of immigrants and the European Union; we also see it in the perceived bloody nose that was given to mainstream politicians and policial parties.
+We see this in the demonisation of immigrants and the European Union, and the perceived bloody nose that was given to mainstream politicians and policial parties in the Brexit referendum.

-Brexit was never about facts, it was only ever about social injustice and inequality.
-Leaving the European Union will not stabilise or improve those things; instead, we will see the continued degradation of living standards, which will be felt most by those who voted for Brexit.
-It will result in an expansion of the politics of eternity in the UK, and the continued rise of right-wing nationalism.
+Brexit was never about facts, it was only ever about social injustice and inequality, and leaving the European Union will not stabilise or improve those things.
+Instead, we will see the continued degradation of living standards, which will be felt most by those who voted for Brexit, and the diminishment of British soft-power on the world stage.
+It will result in an expansion of the politics of eternity in the UK, and the continued rise of an unhealthy political populism.

 Those expecting to quell nationalism by pandering to it will be most surprised to find that they have thrown fuel on to the fire of the right-wing.
 Leaving the EU will not solve the underlying problems that resulted in Brexit but will, inevitably, focus the burning hot lens of nationalism and extremism.